 Child-directed play: Observing that the children enjoyed themselves very much in pretending that the circles were various objects, the teacher decided to give the children the freedom and autonomy to explore creating other things (beyond just circles) with the foam noodles.
 These were some of the children's creations:

-A pair of children created a house and Another pair of children created a a "super" vacuum to suck up all the leaves outside the house.
+A pair of children created a house and a "super" vacuum to suck up all the leaves outside the house.